Director: Kevin Robertson, PhD

 Souvik Sen, MD, MPH

-Dr. Souvik Sen is a professor and Chair of the Neurology Department.
+Dr. Souvik Sen is a professor and Chair of the Neurology Department at the University of South Carolina School of Medicine.
 His specific research interests include acute stroke treatment, stroke and TIA pathophysiology, stroke prevention and epidemiology.

 Babafemi Taiwo, MBBS

 Dr. Babafemi Taiwo is the Director of Research in Africa, Center for Global Health, Northwestern University Feinberg School of Medicine.
 His interest is in clinical HIV/AIDS research, particularly in the United States and sub-Saharan Africa with a focus on optimal approaches to HIV treatment using antiretroviral drugs in established and novel combinations.

 Baiba Berzins is the Project Manager for the Center for Global Health at Northwestern University Feinberg School of Medicine.
 She is responsible for the development and implementation of HIV clinical research projects.

 Dr. Adesola Ogguniyi, MBChB

 Dr. Ogunniyi is Professor of Medicine (Neurology), College of Medicine, University of Ibadan and Consultant Neurologist to the university College Hospital, Ibadan.